canonical/ubuntu-pro-docs/services-overview.rst

 The `Ubuntu Security Guide (USG) <https://ubuntu.com/security/certifications/docs/usg>`_ provides tooling for the auditing and hardening of Ubuntu systems to meet **CIS** (for Ubuntu 20.04 LTS and 22.04 LTS) and **DISA STIG benchmarks** (for Ubuntu 20.04 LTS).
 The USG also allows for environment-specific customisation.

-This tooling is designed to help you to harden Ubuntu systems quickly and correctly, versus manual hardening which is slow and error-prone.
-We recommend using the tool to create a golden image, hardened to meet your requirements, which you can then disseminate across your organisation.
+This tooling is designed to help you to harden Ubuntu systems quickly and correctly.
+We recommend using the tool to create a hardened golden image, which you can then disseminate across your organisation.
 The tool can also audit your compliance after hardening.

+`How to enable the USG using the Ubuntu Pro client <https://canonical-ubuntu-pro-client.readthedocs-hosted.com/en/latest/howtoguides/enable_cis/<`_

 CIS hardening tool for Ubuntu 16.04 LTS and 18.04 LTS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you need to harden Ubuntu systems running either 16.04 LTS or 18.04 LTS, you will need to use an older version of our tooling, the `CIS hardening tool <https://ubuntu.com/security/certifications/docs/16-18/cis>`_.
 The tool also has an audit function, enabling you to monitor the ongoing compliance of Ubuntu instances after hardening is complete.

+`How to enable the CIS hardening tool using the Ubuntu Pro client <https://canonical-ubuntu-pro-client.readthedocs-hosted.com/en/latest/howtoguides/enable_cis/>`_